ulan/javascript-agent-memory/explainer.md

 Additionally, the implementation is free to account internal system objects on the JavaScript heap that are necessary for supporting the accounted JavaScript objects (e.g. backing stores of arrays, hidden classes, closure environments, code objects) as long as that does not leak foreign origin information.

 If the implementation cannot guarantee that the result is not tainted with foreign origin information, then it is allowed to throw a `SecurityError` exception.
-The implementation is also allowed to add noise to the result and limit the rate of result computation.

 In the rest of this section we look at two potential sources of information leak and show how an implementation can address them.